-Founded in 1930 by magnate Harvey Firestone and designed in the Mediterranean Revival style by architect Russell Pancoast, the Surf Club was a major center of entertainment and influence in coastal Florida.
-After falling into decline in the 1970s, the Surf Club is being renovated and restored as part of a major redevelopment led by Richard Meier & Partners that will construct a new Four Seasons Hotel and numerous private residences on-site.
+Founded in 1930 by Harvey Firestone and designed in the Mediterranean Revival style by architect Russell Pancoast, the Surf Club was a major center of entertainment and influence in coastal Florida.
+After falling into decline in the 1970s, the Surf Club was renovated and restored as part of a major redevelopment led by Richard Meier & Partners that constructed a new Four Seasons Hotel and numerous private residences on-site.

-EverGreene restored the historic mural and plasterwork in the Crystal Room and conducted a historic finishes investigation in the Restaurant, Peacock Alley, and Ladies’ Lounge.
-In the Restaurant, Peacock Alley and Ladies’ Lounge, conservators created exposure windows in the rooms, removing decades of overpaint to reveal intricate decorative paint underneath.
-Using microscopy and archival photographs, conservators determined the historically accurate colors used in the original palette and created a comprehensive treatment plan for how to restore historic decorative program.
+EverGreene restored the historic mural and plasterwork in the Crystal Room and conducted a historic finishes investigation in the La Sireneuse restaurant, Peacock Alley, and Ladies’ Lounge, where our conservators created exposure windows, removing decades of overpaint to reveal intricate decorative finishes underneath.
+Once the historically accurate colors of the original palette were determined, EverGreene conservators developed a comprehensive treatment plan.

-EverGreene carefully removed the historic Denman Fink mural, The Vintage, from the Crystal Room to protect it during the expansion and renovation of the building.
+EverGreene carefully removed Denman Fink’s historic mural, The Vintage, from the Crystal Room to protect it during the expansion and renovation of the building.
 The mural was shipped to a lead-containment chamber, created within the EverGreene studio, where conservation technicians removed the lead adhesive that secured the mural to the wall and patched damaged canvas.
-Once the lead was removed and canvas was repaired, conservators inpainted areas of damage or loss, restoring the mural to its original beauty.
+Once the lead was removed and the canvas was repaired, our conservators inpainted areas of damage and loss, restoring the mural to its original beauty.

-In addition to the mural, the Crystal Room contained a latticework ceiling with plaster rosettes in recessed coffers.
-EverGreene removed historic ornament during construction and removed post-historic overpaint.
-By a stroke of luck, conservators found two rosettes that had never been painted over and still displayed the original color.
-This extraordinary find gave the conservators a fantastic model to refer to when restoring the remaining ornamental elements in the Crystal Room.
+In addition to the mural, the Crystal Room featured a latticework ceiling with plaster rosettes in recessed coffers.
+EverGreene conservators removed the historic ornament and overpaint, discovering, by a stroke of luck, two rosettes that had never been painted over and still displayed the original color.
+This extraordinary find provided the conservators with a fantastic model to refer to when restoring the remaining ornamental elements in the Crystal Room.